 So they’ll only approve you if you have no more than two inquiries on your report within the most recent six months.
 Anymore will get you refused.

-With unsecured business financing, you partner with a lender who focuses on securing business credit cards.
+With our Credit Line Hybrid, you partner with a lender who focuses on securing business credit cards.
 This is a very rare; very few know of program that few lending sources offer.

-They can usually get you three to five times the approvals that you can get on your own.
+They can usually get you more approvals than you can get on your own.
 This is due to the fact that they are familiar with the sources to apply for, the order to apply, and can time their applications so the card issuers won’t reject you for the other card inquiries.

 Multiple cards generate competition, and this means you can get your limits raised typically within 6 months or fewer of your original approval.